Small group tour of Spain

 What are the best ways to get around in Spain?

-Espana, Spain is also one of the world’s most geographically diverse countries, spanning from the famous Costa del Sol in the south to the Picos de Europa mountains of northern Spain.
+Spain, known as España, stands out as one of the world’s most geographically diverse countries.
+From the captivating Costa del Sol in the south to the stunning Picos de Europa mountains in the north, Spain’s landscape showcases a remarkable blend of contrasts that enthrall travelers.

 What times of the year are the best to travel to Spain?